gokulsg/CNN-attention-on-AWS/AWS-Setup/README.md

 ## TMUX
+tmux stands for terminal multiplexer.
 So basically, tmux is all for keeping your model training on the background even your current session disconnected from your EC2.

 Here's a very useful tutorial for this command line on [youtube](https://www.youtube.com/watch?v=BHhA_ZKjyxo).
-I will also document in here some extremely useful expressions which i read on this [post](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/).(the author's writing is really delightful).
+I will also document in here some extremely useful command line expressions which I read on this [post](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/).(the author's writing is really delightful).

+All commands in tmux are triggered by a prefix key followed by a command key.
+By default, tmux uses C-b as prefix key.
+This notation might read a little weird if you’re not used to it.
+In this emacs notation C- means “press and hold the Ctrl key”3.
+Thus C-b simply means press and hold the Ctrl key and press b keys at the same time.

+**Figure out which sessions are running by using**

+tmux ls

+**create new session**

+tmux new -s sessionname

+**To detach your current session use(the current session will run on the background)**

+C-b d

+**To connect to that session running in the background:**

+tmux attach -t sessionname

+**To shut down a session**

+exit

 ### Some interpretation and our result